yonghuifan/Cortical-Tetrahedral-Mesh-Generation/README.md

 # Cortical-Tetrahedral-Mesh-Generation
-Cerebral Cortex Tetrahedral Mesh Generation Pipeline The main code is saved in the file "cortical_tetrahedral_mesh_generation_pipeline.m"
+Cerebral Cortex Tetrahedral Mesh Generation Pipeline The main code is saved in the file "Step1.m"
 Step1: Unzip accessory.zip to a folder
 Step2: The input files are Freesurfer's results lh.pial and lh.white.
 Step3: Change some directories in the code to your own directories.